Upper School Community Engagement

 We don’t simply want students to be ready for college when they graduate from Menlo—we want them to be ready to take on a leadership role in changing the reality of the world for the better.
 In order to do this, it’s essential that students have numerous and diverse service experiences throughout high school.
 Students must accumulate at least 40 CE credits by graduation, but many Menlo students far exceed this requirement.

 Each year, Menlo Upper School students must complete at least 10 CE credits through at least 3 unique community engagement experiences.

 Reflections are due the day before the start of the new school year.

 - Any experiences between June 1 and August 25 of a year can be counted for the previous academic year—input reflections by August 25—for the coming academic year—input reflections after August 25.

 “YLE:” Year-Long Engagement

 Students who wish to engage in more intensive and consistent service throughout the year can apply to carry out a Year-Long Engagement (YLE).
 Learn more about YLE and the application process here.

 To earn CE credit, a student must engage in a qualifying CE experience, write a reflection on Fortress (how-to video), and then have that reflection approved by the Director of Community Engagement.
 Students should submit their reflections soon after completing the experience.
 If you are doing something repeatedly, wait until the end of the experience to write your reflection for it.

 What experiences qualify for CE credit?

-How can one know how many credits a CE experience is worth?
+How many credits is a CE experience worth?